sematext/docs/docs/logs/faq.md

 ### Where is my data stored?

 Logs App runs and stores data in Amazon AWS in the US and the EU.
 You can choose if you want your account and your data in the US or in the EU.

-### How long is my data stored?

-This depends on the data retention you selected for each of your logging apps.
-Backups are stored in S3 and kept for 90 days.

 ## Kibana